pumikiPum/00004_LearnAngular/demo00001/README_StepByStep.md

 git push

 note:
-to add comonnet          cd to the directory and run: ng add component <name>
+to generate comonnet          cd to the directory and run: ng generate component <name>